rakudo-p5/v5/STATUS.md

         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in block  at t/spec/re/regex_sets_compat.v5:12<br />
 use of uninitialized value of type Any in string context<br />
   in block  at t/spec/re/regex_sets_compat.v5:12<br />
-  in method reify at src/gen/CORE.setting:6907<br />
+  in method reify at gen/parrot/CORE.setting:7248<br />
-  in method reify at src/gen/CORE.setting:6802<br />
+  in method reify at gen/parrot/CORE.setting:7143<br />
-  in method gimme at src/gen/CORE.setting:7235<br />
+  in method gimme at gen/parrot/CORE.setting:7571<br />
-  in method eager at src/gen/CORE.setting:7211<br />
+  in method eager at gen/parrot/CORE.setting:7543<br />
   in block  at t/spec/re/regex_sets_compat.v5:10<br />
+  in any  at t/spec/re/regex_sets_compat.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/regexp.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>===SORRY!===<br />